Honest comparison

 Is SubmitHub or Groover better?

 Both are marketplaces with similar quality variance.
-SubmitHub has more curators and more flexible pricing via credit packs.
-Groover guarantees written feedback within 7 days or refunds you.
-For genre-specific submissions, a single-curator service provides more consistency than either.
+SubmitHub has more curators and flexible $1–$5 credit packs; premium tier guarantees a 60-second-plus listen and written feedback.
+Groover charges $1–$2 per curator and guarantees written feedback within 7 days or refunds you.
+For genre-specific submissions, a single-curator service like Rapture is more consistent than either.

 Are paid Spotify playlist submission services worth it?